Not the most common treatment I perform, but certainly the one people travel the farthest for.

 Prices are fixed to reflect the actual treatment time taken.
 For example: If you have a 30-minute consultation and during that time you have a treatment to remove a couple of blemishes which takes 5 minutes or under, the cost is just £50.
 You are only charged for the hands-on time taken for the treatment itself.

 Skin Hub Blemish Removal including Sebaceous Hyperplasia in Winchester which is handy for our clients in Southampton, Basingstoke, Portsmouth, Andover, and Salisbury.
-However, for this condition, we have treated clients from all over the UK including as far afield as Leeds, Manchester, Nottingham, Birmingham and even Scotland & Wales.
+However, for this condition, we have treated clients from all over the UK including as far afield as Leeds, Manchester, Nottingham, Birmingham and even Scotland, Wales & Ireland.
 Call us on 0330 107 0507 or 07872 058949 to book your appointment.